SamyakJain-DS/cyclistics/README.md

-# THE FIRST PROJECT: Google Course Case Study Cyclistics.
+# Google Course Case Study Cyclistics.

 The first project from the google professional data analyst course, completed under the course's guidance.